sauramel/BitPlanner/README.md

 Run `create_crafting_db.py` to convert `crafting_data.json` into a SQLite database.

 The script creates `crafting_data.db` by default and stores item information and all recipe details for offline use.

+Use `query_crafting_db.py <item name>` to print a dependency tree for an item from the generated database.